Azure/aztk/docs/12-docker-image.md

 Please note that for this method to work, your Docker image must have been built on Ubuntu.

-## Custom Docker Image Rquirements
+## Custom Docker Image Requirements
 If you are building your own custom image and __not__ building on top of a supported image, the following requirements are necessary.

 Please make sure that the following environment variables are set: